CharukaK/quacc/doc/quacc.md

 ## Implementation

 ### Base version
-- [ ] Configuration system using a file some sort of `.conf`
-- [ ] implement the basic editing and viewing document logic
+- [x] implement the basic editing and viewing document logic
+- [ ] support journaling
+- [ ] ability to query notes by keywords and view them

 ### Future
 - [ ] text searching and printing out blocks for quick access
 - [ ] tags
 - [ ] backlinks
-- [ ] Journal/track tasks etc